aryan-cs/quant-app/README.md

 ## Concept

 The program systematically generates all possible cycles from the starting currency type to intermediary currencies and back to the original currency type.
+It then determines the final value by calculating through the conversion chain and returns the highest arbitrage opportunity.
 It can be expanded to include more currency types and rates.

 ## Authors